alramalho/watcmd/README.md

 3. Make your changes and test them locally.

-## Publishing to PyPI

-To publish updates to PyPI:

-1. Update the version in `pyproject.toml`
-2. Build the package: `python -m build`
-3. Upload to PyPI: `python -m twine upload dist/*`

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for details.